 The Company expects to pay certain future costs related to its pre-clinical and clinical trials.
 Such payments are expected to include the cost of clinical staff and overhead thereon, trial insurance, and may include travel and a portion of drug or procedure-related expenses or transplantation expenses not covered by insurance.
-Such factors will impact the total payments over the duration of the trial as the rate of enrollment, the location in which the patient resides and the specifics of patient insurance.
+The total payments over the duration of the trial will be impacted by such factors as the rate of enrollment, the location in which the patient resides and the specifics of patient insurance.